deulabs/blaze-nav/README.md

 ## Installation

-Download plugin jar [file](https://github.com/Bohtvaroh/ace-jump-idea/raw/master/blaze-nav.jar) and save it locally.
+Download plugin jar [file](https://github.com/Bohtvaroh/blaze-nav/raw/master/blaze-nav.jar) and save it locally.
 Next, open IntelliJ plugin settings page, press 'Install plugin from disk…' button and select the file downloaded.
 Restart IDE.

 ## Hotkeys

-1. **ctrl-;** - jump to a word start;
+1. **ctrl-;** - navigate to a word start;
-2. **ctrl-alt-;** - jump to any letter or symbol;
+2. **ctrl-alt-;** - navigate to any letter or symbol;
-3. **ctrl-'** - jump to a line.
+3. **ctrl-'** - navigate to a line.

 These can be reassigned in settings - enter 'blaze nav' in filter on keymap preferences page to quickly locate them.